DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_DIY.md

 	</container>
 	```

 	The first line is a `declaration statement` which should always be present in XML files.
-This is followed by the `container` which denotes that the publication is based on the *Open Container Format* as specified by the EPUB standard[^epub-standard].
+This is followed by the `container` which denotes that the publication is based on the *Open Container Format* as specified by the epub standard[^epub-standard].
 The `rootfiles` tag denotes a collection of rootfiles, viz. the possible starting point(s) for e-readers to begin processing and parsing the content.
 In this case the rootfiles contains only one entry, called `rootfile`, this tag has two attributes - `full-path` and `media-type`.
 The first attribute holds the path to an inventory file (in this case *Example.opf*) containing metadata regarding the publication and its content.
-Finally, `media-type` is reaffirmation of the EPUBs mimetype.
+Finally, `media-type` is reaffirmation of the epubs mimetype.
 3. Save and close *container.xml*.

 ####The OPF file

-The OPF file is an important part of the structure of an EPUB and located in the *OEBPS* directory, as it contains the necessary metadata to accurately describe the publication, but also because it may contain a linear reading order which, in combination with the contents of *toc.ncx*, may be used by e-readers to build navigation menus or a table of contents.
+The OPF file is an important part of the structure of an epub.
+It is located in the *OEBPS* directory and contains the necessary metadata to accurately describe the publication, but also because it can contain the linear reading order which, in combination with the contents of *toc.ncx*, may be used by e-readers to build navigation menus or a table of contents.
 The OPF file is too long to be included verbatim in this document, but the most important sections are referenced below.

 ```
 	<metadata xmlns:dc="http://purl.org/dc/elements/1.1/"